scottleedavis/the-watchtower-collective/README.md

 *   This project was inspired by real-world security challenges, expressed by Eric M. https://www.linkedin.com/in/59852820r9f/

 Code is meant for demonstration purposes only.
-Not for production use. content_copy
+Not for production use.

 Use code with caution.

-Key Improvements:

-Clearer Structure: More organized sections with logical flow.

-Accurate Details: Includes details about RTMP, Zoom, and the use of ffmpeg and WebRTC.

-Step-by-Step Instructions: Detailed steps to get the system up and running.

-Corrected Example: The example output now matches the current configuration and use of the Gemini API.

-Complete Usage Guide: Includes how to use the start_watchtower.sh script.

-Updated Prerequisites: Corrected the list of requirements to include Zoom and FFMPEG.

-Future Enhancements: Included ideas to extend the project.

-This README should now be a much better starting point for anyone wanting to understand or contribute to your project.
-Let me know if you have any further adjustments you'd like to make.